Potrimpo/menubot/README.md

 ./ngrok http 8445
 ```

-Add the ngrok url you have just generated to the Facebook development console.
+Add the ngrok url you have just generated to the Facebook app development console.
 This will require several things:
-* In the settings section, add the domain to the “app domains” field.
+* In the settings section, add the domain to the “App Domains” field.
-* In the settings section, add the domain to the “site URL” field.
+* In the settings section, add the domain to the “Site URL” field.
-* In the Webhooks section, add the domain to the “callback url” field with the /webhook extension.
+* In the Webhooks section, add the domain to the “Callback URL” field with the `/webhook` extension.
 * In the products-Facebook login section, add the url to the “Valid OAuth redirect URIs” field with two amendments.
-    1. Change https to http
+    1. Change `https` to `http`.
-    2. Add the suffix /auth/facebook/callback .
-This suffix can be found in the config/secrets.js file if it changes.
+    2. Add the suffix `/auth/facebook/callback`.

 Access the webpage with the Ngrok url you've generated.
 ##### Congratulations, the development application is running.